DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-05-01-initial-placement-findings.md

 There is the concept of a main location:

-* Main school or main setting
+* main school or main setting
-* Host school
+* host school
-* Training location
+* training location

 These locations are typically schools where the SCITT administration is based.